-In our blog, you will find articles on various IT security related topics, such as open penetration tests and other public expertises.
+In our blog, you will find articles on various IT security related topics, such as open penetration tests, public threat analyses, and analyses of other interesting topics.

 Eurobits Excellence Award 2019